 Strictly speaking, I suppose I should have added the cheese at the add beep.
 But I haven’t had good results with that in the past.
 So I put the cheese in at the start.

 Check on the dough after five or ten minutes of kneading.
 Pop the top of the bread machine to get a look at the dough.
 It should be a smooth, round ball.
-If it’s too dry add liquid a tablespoon at a time until it looks OK.
+If it’s too dry add liquid a teaspoon at a time until it looks OK.
 If it looks too wet, add flour a tablespoon at a time until it looks OK.
 Most of the time though, the above amounts should be just right Here’s how mine looked.
 No adjustment was necessary.

 And here’s the finished product!

 If anyone tries this and uses a different type of cheese, I’d be interested to hear about your results.

 - 1 egg, beaten

 - 4 C. Bread Flour

 - 1 tsp.
 Salt